-In reviewing a proposed zoning map amendment application, the review and decision-making body shall consider if the proposed zoning map amendment application:
+In reviewing a proposed rezoning application, the review and decision-making body shall consider if the proposed rezoning application:

 - a.
 Is consistent with the Comprehensive Plan and the purposes of this UDC; - b.
 Is consistent with the purpose statement of the proposed zoning district; - c.
 There have been significant changes in the area to warrant a zoning change; - d.
-The intensity of development in the new zoning district is not expected to create significantly adverse impacts to surrounding properties or the neighborhood; and
+The intensity of development in the new zoning district is not expected to create significantly adverse impacts to surrounding properties or the neighborhood; and - e.
+Public facilities and services are available to adequately serve the subject property while maintaining adequate level of service to existing development; and/or: - f.
+There was an error in establishing the current zoning.